tornoz/nevenoe-bot/README.md

 !difazi [sentence]

-corrects the breton sentence from languagetool API (unstable, doesn't currently work with utf8 characters)
+corrects the breton sentence from languagetool API

+!troer [sentence]

+cTranslates the breton sentences using the termofis translator

 Installation
 ============